 Many a time, action plans proposed may need to be spun off as change projects whether they be replacing machines, re-validating a specific process or equipment, changing documents, the creation of new documents or ensuring that knowledge is properly propagated, a change management software tool is essential to carry out the complete CAPA action plan objective.

 We know the information is knowledge and no process change can be complete without the supporting information in documents are revised and thus aligned with the improvement to the processes that are being worked on.

 5. Training Management

 Knowledge dissemination due to the changes or creation of new content requires that the resources who should be informed and knowledge transferred and assessed are all important part of the effectiveness of how well a CAPA got implemented.

-So as you see, for a good CAPA process to work, a company needs to have 5 core solutions, if not more.
-The purpose of a highly integrated EQMS solution is to support such choreographed processes and thus ensuring the company achieves a high degree of required business process automation resulting in the reduction in cost and improvement in brand loyalty.
+So as you see, for a good CAPA process to work, a company needs to have five core solutions, if not more.
+The purpose of a highly integrated EQMS solution is to support such integrated processes and thus ensuring the company achieves a high degree of business process automation resulting in the reduction in cost and improvement in brand loyalty.